armandofox/armandofox.github.io/_pages/music-theater/broadway101.md

 singing is great, and the orchestra sounds terrific, but there are no sets or scenery and there is minimal dialogue---it's really just about the songs.

+**Audio Recordings:**  The 1998 revival of _Oklahoma!_ strikes a good balance between authenticity and high-quality full-length recording.
+(The original cast album is fine but very much reveals the severe technological limitations of studio recording in in 1944.)

+For _Show Boat_, I have the 1988 studio cast album (3-CD set) which
+seems to be widely regarded as both complete and well-cast.

 ### West Side Story (1957)